JuliaIO/VideoIO.jl/README.md

 ### Platform Nodes:

-- ARM: There is a known issue on ARM that results in small precision differences when reading/writing video files.
+- ARM: There is a known issue on ARM that results in very small and rare precision differences when reading/writing some video files.
 As such, tests for frame comparison are currently skipped on ARM.
-Issues/PRs welcome for helping to get this fixed
+Issues/PRs welcome for helping to get this fixed.

 Installation